MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

     RETURN Reject ("email is on Risky Email list") WHEN ContainsKey ("Risky Email List", "Emails", @username)

-For information about the syntax for referencing lists in rules, the [Fraud Protection language guide](fpl-lang-ref.md).
+For information about the syntax for referencing lists in rules, the [Rules language guide](fpl-lang-ref.md).

 #### Post-bot-scoring clauses